rupeshs/fastsdcpu/Readme.md

 The following interfaces are available :

 - Desktop GUI, basic text to image generation (Qt,faster)
-- WebUI (Advvanced features,Lora,controlnet etc)
+- WebUI (Advanced features,Lora,controlnet etc)
 - CLI (CommandLine Interface)

 🚀 Using __OpenVINO(SDXS-512-0.9)__, it took __0.82 seconds__ (__820 milliseconds__) to create a single 512x512 image on a __Core i7-12700__.